mishra0010/AWS-Modules/introduction-to-cloud-101-notes.md

 Welcome to **Cloud 101**, your starting point for understanding the essentials of cloud computing and launching your journey into the world of Amazon Web Services (AWS).

-Whether you're completely new to cloud or looking to reinforce your fundamentals, this course sets the stage for deeper learning and career exploration in the cloud space.

 ---

 ## 🎯 Course Objectives